MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_19_RegisterAnApplication.md

     **Why pick those two** - For application provisionsing these two items are the bare minimum permissions needed to enable and enforce single sign-on for the application or service principal being created; and be able to assign the enterise application to a set of users or groups.
 Other permissions could also be granted.
 You can get a full list of available permissions at `https://docs.microsoft.com/azure/active-directory/roles/custom-enterprise-app-permissions`.

 10. Review the changes and then select **Create**.

+# RobertS - This works overall.
+Just a few questions / tweaks above.